ChandraLiuswanto/qa_automation_evermos/README.md

 The project use Selenium 4 webdriver on Edge using Python languague

+The expected result is the total value that customer price on third party website is match to the expected price

 ### Project requiremment
 The project use multiple open source library: Python:3.8.10, Selenium, pandas